-FORM 10-Q

-x QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For The Quarterly Period Ended March 31, 2008

-OR

-" TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File No. 001-14428

-RENAISSANCERE HOLDINGS LTD.

-(Exact name of registrant as specified in its charter)

-Bermuda (State or Other Jurisdiction of Incorporation or Organization) 98-014-1974 (I.R.S.
-Employer Identification Number)

-Renaissance House, 8-20 East Broadway, Pembroke HM 19 Bermuda (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No "

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer x, Accelerated filer ", Non-accelerated filer ", Smaller reporting company ".

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes "No x

-The number of outstanding shares of RenaissanceRe Holdings Ltd.'s common shares, par value US \$1.00 per share, as of April 24, 2008 was 64,508,046.

-Total number of pages in this report: 46
+FORM 10-Q × QUARTERLY REPORT PURSUANT TO SECTION 13 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For The Quarterly Period Ended March 31, 2008 OF TRANSITION REPORT PURSUANT TO SECTION 13 1934 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File No. 001-14428 (Exact name of registrant a Bermuda (State or Other Jurisdiction of Incorporation or Organization) 98-014-1974 (I.R.S.
+Employer Identification Number) Renaissance House, 8-20 East Broad (Address of principal (441) 295 (Registrant's telephone num the pr te by check mark whether the registrant (1) has filed all reports required to be eceding 12 months (or for such shorter period that the registrant was required st 90 days.
+Yes 🗵 No 🗆 tte by check mark whether the registrant is a large accelerated filer, an accele tions of "large accelerated filer," "accelerated filer" and "smaller reporting co Large accelerated filer $\boxtimes$ , Accelerated filer $\square$ , Non-a ccelerated filer $\Box$ , Smaller reporting company $\Box$ .
+Indica tte by check mark whether the registrant is a shell company (as defined in Ru le 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$ The m umber of outstanding shares of RenaissanceRe Holdings Ltd 's common sha es par value US \$1.00 per share, as of April 24, 2008 was 64.508.046

+Signatures - RenaissanceRe Holdings Ltd.